-The first part of my planning included reading a bit more about Universal Design for Learning, as well as about Howard Gardner’s multiple intelligences.
-This allowed me to learn more about, and reflect more on the theory of multiple intelligences and valued diversity, and how these relate to Social Role Valorization Theory (the focus of a course I am currently taking).
+The first part of my planning included reading a bit more about universal design for learning, as well as about Howard Gardner’s multiple intelligences.
+This allowed me to learn more about, and reflect more on the theory of multiple intelligences and valued diversity, and how these relate to Social Role Valorization Theory.
 Although this step is not necessary before running with the program, it is nice to have a good understanding of these before getting started.

 My next step was to review the specifics of each lesson and choose or create materials that would be age appropriate for the two groups that I would be implementing the program with.
-Throughout my blog reflections you will here me refer to these groups as Class A (Kindergarten) and Class B (Grade 4).
+Throughout my documentation you will here me refer to these two groups as Group A (Kindergarten) and Group B (Grade 4).

 Because many of the lessons in the program include a journal reflection activity at the end, I decided to create a journal for the students to write in, which would include a summary of each lesson, some “turn and talk” questions, the reflection questions, and a space for them to write down or draw their thoughts and ideas.
 In an effort to respect many different learning strengths, students would also be given the option of discussing the reflection questions with classmates instead.